aditya2994/TDSP_Zippy/Docs/Project/Charter.md

 ## Communication
 * How will we keep in touch?
 Weekly meetings?
+We will have a daily standup to discuss the goals for the day and what we accomplished the previous day.
+Also, there will be a biweekly stakeholer meeting.
 * Who are the contact persons on both sides?
+The Project Lead on the DS Team and the business contact on the marketing team.